Church of Jesus Christ in Madagascar: History

+Statistics

+In 2004, it was estimated that the denomination had approximately 3,500,000 members in 5,795 churches and 1,200 ordained ministers.

+In 2008, in a survey conducted by Afrobarometer, 23% of those interviewed listed the Church of Jesus Christ in Madagascar as their religion.
+At the time, 23% of the population corresponded to approximately 4,392,080 people.

+At the beginning of 2016, the church itself reported that it had 5,053,087 members, 7,200 churches, and 1,500 ordained ministers.

+In 2018, in the survey conducted by Afrobarometer on religion in the country, 20.3% of those interviewed listed the Church of Jesus Christ in Madagascar as their religion.
+At the time, 20.3% of the population corresponded to approximately 5,581,469 people.

+In October 2016, the denomination published the most recent statistics.
+It was reported that the church had approximately 6 million members.

+In 2022, a survey by Afrobarometer reported that 25.4% of the population of Madagascar identified as "Calvinist".
+This corresponded to approximately 7,731,064 people that year.

 General Synod

 FJKM's highest policy-making is the General Synod (Synoda Lehibe), which is composed of nearly 400 delegates and alternates from the church's 38 synods.
 The General Synod meets once every four years and it elects the National Council.

 National Council

 The 100-member National Council (Mpiandraikitra Foibe) meets twice yearly, usually in April and October.
 It is made up of 50 clergy and 50 lay people, including: 3 clergy representing the seminaries, 19 clergy representing the synods, 7 teachers, and 19 lay people representing the synods.
 A small number of alternates are also elected in each category to fill any vacancies.
 The National Council has two permanent advisory committees: one for the Care of the Laity (Filan-kevitra momba ny Fandraminana Fiangonana or FIFAFI) and the other for Care of the Clergy (Filan-kevitra momba ny Fandraminana Mpitandrina or FIFAMPI).

 Church officers

 The National Council elects officers of the church from among its members: the President (Filoha), two Vice Presidents (Filoha mpanampy) – one clergy, one lay – a Treasurer (Mpitahirivola), and two Advisors (Mpanolotsaina – also one clergy, one lay).
 With the National Council's approval, the President appoints a Secretary General (Sekretera Jeneraly) to manage the day-to-day affairs of the church.
 The officers of the church (Biraon’ny Mpiandraikitra Foibe) meet weekly as an executive committee to oversee the running of the church with the Secretary General serving on that committee in an ex officio capacity.